rajaayush65/parshava-backend/Readme.md

 2) Create a cluster on MongoDB Atlas

-3) Create a .env file in root directory
+3) Create a .env file in root directory , you can use admin/admin for the username and password, in case you don't want to create new Cluster on mongodb, this is just for documentation and educational purpose.
+Kindly don't misue the resources free of cost by MongoDB.

         Add Below ENV Files (Add the username and password from mongodb atlas in below URL)